Mahesh26031/Login-/README.md

 -Clone this repository
 -Run npm install
 -Run npm start
--Enter the details for your profile in signup
+-Enter the details of your profile in signup
 ```